digpublishing/catalogues-study/content/marketing-and-demographics/why.md

 ## Notes
 {{< /q-class >}}

-[^1]: For more on this, see [Scholarly Content — What kinds of content and information are most useful to users? ](/scholarly-content/utility/).
+[^1]: For more on this, see [Scholarly Content — What kinds of content and information are most useful to users?](/scholarly-content/utility/).